circleci/circleci-docs/jekyll/_cci2/insights.md

 ![header]({{ site.baseurl }}/assets/img/docs/sumologic_app_catalog.png)

-This dashboard receives data via the CircleCI Sumo Logic orb which must be included in your projects to be tracked.
+This dashboard receives data through the CircleCI Sumo Logic orb which must be included in your projects to be tracked.

 ### The Sumo Logic Orb